flexed-commits/flexedai/README.md

 - Admins can view interaction logs
 - Reports are visible to all bot admins
 - DMs to users notify them of moderation actions
+- Vote data tracked per user

+### Port Requirements
+- **Port 8080**: Required for Top.gg webhook (configurable)
+- Must be accessible from internet if using voting features
+- Use ngrok or similar for testing

 ---